 - Turn on the mixer to medium speed to start mixing the atta and salt.
 Slowly add in 1 cup of water, letting the water mix with the dough before adding more.
 If the dough seems dry, add the additional 2 tbsp of water.
-If it seems a little too wet, dust it with a little more atta flour.
+If it seems a little too wet, dust it with a little more atta.

 - Continue to knead on medium speed until a smooth, dry, and flexible ball of dough forms.
 It should start wrapping itself around the dough attachment.

 - Remove the dough, place in an airtight container, and refrigerate until ready to use.
 (It is nice, but not necessary, to let the dough rest for 10-15 minutes to allow the gluten to develop.
 It makes it easier to handle.)

 - Once you are ready to cook the parathas, place spreadable butter, atta for dusting, and a rolling pin near your workstation.
 Dust your fingers with the dry atta, and take a medium-sized piece of dough (around 90-100 grams) and form into a round ball.
 Dust the atta an both sides, pressing to form a patty about 3 inches in diameter.